 Visit Lagoa do Fogo

-As amazing and remote as this lake looks in all the pictures, it’s actually the easiest lake to get to on Sao Miguel!
+As amazing and remote as this lake looks in all the pictures, it’s actually the easiest lake to get to on the island of São Miguel!
 You can pull off on the side of the road to snap a picture.
 There are absolutely no roads down to Lagoa do Fogo, making it one of the most untouched lakes on the island.
 You can hike down into the lake, but it is long and steep!

 Hike Boca do Inferno

+The island of Sao Miguel is covered in hiking trails, but this one was our favorite.
 Boca do Inferno means “the mouth of hell” in Portuguese!
 Sounds like a pretty tough hike right?
-Well, don’t worry, this is an easy uphill hike/walk that will lead you to the most stunning and probably most famous view in all of Sao Miguel Island!
+Well, don’t worry, this is an easy uphill hike/walk that will lead you to the most stunning and probably most famous view in all of São Miguel Island!
 From here you can see the seven blue and green lakes that make up the Sete Cidades.
 The view is out of this world, but it’s a steep fall down, so if you’re going with kids, just be careful.

 Explore Ponta Delgada